alex-spataru/HP-Spectre-4101dx-Hackintosh/BigSur_10.16/README.md

 Using a pre-compiled (release) version will not work since Big Sur requires diffent patches & modifications in order to work with your hardware.

-## ACPI patching

-The patches are done according to the guide for Broadwell CPUs.
-DSDT patch may be necessary to get Trackpad & battery status working.

 ## KEXTs

 These files are included in the `EFI` folder of this repository, however, I believe that it's good practice to list them and their download sources: